Skronski/Skronski/README.md

 <h1 align="center">Hi 👋, I'm Kamil, I am a Data Scientist at E.ON.
-I'm using machine learining to improve NPS </h1>
+I'm using machine learning to improve NPS </h1>
 <h2 align="center"> I have a strong foundation in computer science and econometrics.
 Previously, I worked as a Junior Data Scientist at GFK and Model Developer at ING Hubs Poland.
 During my studies I participated in an Erasmus exchange program in Prague.
 I gained valuable experience as a Data Analyst during an internship at ING Tech Poland.
 My passion for hackathons led me to achieve second place in the SGH Business Challenge and top 6 in the ING Lion's Den Modeling Challenge.
 Excited to contribute and further develop my skills in the dynamic field of model development. </h2>
 <h3 align="center">I'm passionate about Python.
 Currently, I am working on a side project with e commerce data</h3>